 Real estate investment can be a great way to generate passive income through rental income and increased property value.
-Understanding the basics of owning income-producing property helps potential investors develop an investment strategy that works for their financial goals.
+Understanding the basics of owning income-producing property and assets helps potential investors develop an investment strategy that works for their financial goals.

 What Is an Income-Producing Asset?

 Income-producing assets are assets that generate cash flow.
 An individual pays money to own or invest in these assets with the expectation that they will earn income from the asset in the future.
 Some income-generating assets require little financial investment to get started, while others demand a significant amount of capital.

 Purchasing or investing in income-producing assets should involve careful strategy.
 Investors may be interested in diversifying their portfolio of income-producing assets between several types.
 This approach can benefit investors in the long run by protecting them from loss if one or more other income streams fail.

 Income-producing assets include stocks, bonds, savings accounts and certificates of deposit.
 Real estate investments can be a profitable type of income-producing asset, as they can yield high returns for low risk.
 A property can generate income for an investor through rent earnings.

 Types of Income-Producing Real Estate Investments